acestream/ace-network-docs/docs/system-tokens/ace-stream-token.md

 ## Token issuing

-The initial issuance is 10,000,000,000 XAS
+The initial issuance is 10,000,000,000 AST

-The initial rate of XAS token at the start of sales: 1 "Ace Asset" = $1
+The initial rate of AST token at the start of sales: 1 "Ace Stream Token" = $1

-90% of the tokens from the total issue will initially be locked in a special account ([`xasLockedPool`][3]), which only the [Unlock System Tokens][4] smart contract has access to.
+90% of the tokens from the total issue will initially be locked in a special account ([`astLockedPool`][3]), which only the [Unlock System Tokens][4] smart contract has access to.

 ## Token distribution